-16. Defendant is an individual and business entity who, upon information and belief, primarily resides in a foreign jurisdiction.
+16. Defendant is an individual and business entity who, upon information and belief, primarily resides in the People's Republic of China.
 Defendant conducts business throughout the United States, including Illinois and within this Judicial District, through the operation of the fully interactive commercial website and online marketplace operating under the Defendant's Internet Store.
 The Defendant targets the United States, including Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit products to consumers within the United States, including Illinois and this Judicial District.